ctrl-alt-adrian/symlinkit/README.md

 ![macOS](https://img.shields.io/badge/OS-macOS-lightgrey?logo=apple)
 ![WSL](https://img.shields.io/badge/OS-WSL-blue?logo=windows)

 A small command-line tool that makes working with symlinks less of a hassle.
-It supports interactive directory picking (via [fzf](https://github.com/junegunn/fzf)), recursive linking, overwrite/merge modes, safe dry-runs, and advanced inspection tools to manage existing symlinks on your system.
+It supports **intelligent interactive selection** (auto-detects [fzf](https://github.com/junegunn/fzf) with manual fallback), recursive linking, overwrite/merge modes, safe dry-runs, and advanced inspection tools to manage existing symlinks on your system.

-Originally built to manage dotfiles, it works anywhere you need to symlink directories.
+Originally built to manage dotfiles, it works anywhere you need to symlink directories. **Works with or without fzf** - gracefully falls back to manual prompts when fzf isn't available.

 ## Table of Contents